From Dark Corner to DOT-COM:

 demographic segment of people going online is the 55+ age group.
 That is

 especially true of senior women.
-This is a demographic segment that is going
+This is a demographic segment that is going to

-grocery, and banking services, will increase.
+banking services, will increase.

 Doesn't that "home-based voting" phrase remind